W427697/Discord-/docs/api/cli-options.md

 ### `build`

-Compile your Storybook instance so it can be [deployed](../sharing/publish-storybook.md).
+Compiles your Storybook instance so it can be [deployed](../sharing/publish-storybook.md).
 It should be run from the root of your project.

 ```shell
 storybook build [options]